torgeiba/torgeiba.github.io/_posts/2022-10-10-analytic-disk-rectangle-intersection.md

 ## Subproblem 10: Combine the area of all four quadrant pieces of the rectangle

-## Subproblem 10: Combine the area of all four quadrant pieces of the rectangle

 <iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/ftGfWd?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe>

 ## Subproblem 10b: Another way to visualize the result in 10